Imikebre/CRT_materiali/LAB-K3/README.md

 ![Net1](Figs/net1.drawio.png)

-  * **Q2.1** Choose a proper addressing plan in order to minimize the waste of IP addresses, within the range 10.M.0.0/16, where M is your matricola modulo 100.
+  * **Q2.1** Choose a proper addressing plan to minimize the waste of IP addresses, within the range 10.M.0.0/16, where M is your matricola modulo 100.
 Assume that at most 1000 hosts could be connected to each network *neta1* and *netbB*.
 Fill the following table.

 | Network | Network address|